-We said goodbye to Leanne Christianson, who resigned after 9 years on the Board from the Northern District.
-We wish her all the best and thank her for her years of dedication and service.
+We said goodbye to Ivan Peterson, who resigned after serving 6 years on the board.
+We wish him all the best and thank him for his dedication and service.

-2021 was a year of change and uncertainty, in an industry that remained stable for a number of years.
-We look forward in 2022 with renewed optimism and confidence.
-This last year has shown that our credit union is well-positioned to weather a storm that reached every part of the Globe.
-Crossroads continues to embrace change and look forward to meeting members ever changing needs.
+2022 was a year of change, we saw the Bank of Canada raise interest rates numerous times to combat inflation.
+We look forward in 2023 with optimism and confidence.
+This last year has shown that our credit union is extremely adaptable.
+Crossroads continues to embrace change and is looking forward to meeting members ever changing needs.